Library

 In the course of his sixty-year career, Koopman has collected an impressive collection of books and music.
 Among the thousands of prints and manuscripts are numerous unique works, including a cantata by Handel unknown until recently.
 In addition to this historical library with works from the 15th to the 19th century, Koopman has also collected thousands of modern books and periodicals on Baroque music and culture.
 Many of the books, both old and modern, have been annotated extensively by the artist himself, making the collection unique.

-The collection is subject of a new research group at the Orpheus Institute.
-The research group Resounding Libraries, with baroque specialists Dr Bruno Forment (principal investigator) and Dr Huub van der Linden, will develop projects around the collection to encourage innovative artistic practices and develop new methods within the digital humanities.
-In this context, the Orpheus Institute will also open up the collection digitally to make it available to researchers in Belgium and beyond.
+The collection is the subject of the research group Resounding Libraries led by Dr Bruno Forment (principal investigator).
+The cluster develops projects around the library to encourage innovative artistic practices and develop new methods within the digital humanities.
+In this context, the Orpheus Institute also opens up the collection digitally to make it available to researchers in Belgium and beyond.

 Korte Meer 20A, 9000 Ghent